Originally posted 2020-05-09 01:27:49.

 Imposing pain on any pain-capable living creature is cruelty.
 And ignoring the pain experienced by another human individual for any reason is barbaric.
 We don’t need to know if a human fetus is self- reflective or even self- aware to afford it the same consideration we currently afford other pain – capable species.
 We simply have to decide whether we will choose to ignore the pain of the fetus or not. ”

-When we consider whether women should be allowed to kill unborn babies without sanction we have to be aware of all of the above.
-We are not talking about ‘an amorphous clump of cells’ but about a human life.
-Why should that life not be given the same protection as we afford to other human lives?
-Why should we allow that life to be ended, without even judicial review, on the whim of a woman?
+We are not talking about ‘an amorphous clump of cells’ but about a human life; a living human being who feels pain.
+Why should that life not be given the same protection as we afford to others?
+Why should we allow it to be ended, without even judicial review, on the whim of a woman?

 Rape: another red herring